StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 * We implemented an object-oriented design of the CycleGAN and used it to convert apples to oranges.
 * Practical applications of the CycleGAN include self-driving car training and extensions that allow us to create different styles of images during the translation process.

+The CycleGAN methodology allows us to train a model to learn the general style of an artist and transfer this over to a photograph, to generate output that looks as if the artist had painted the scene in the photo.
+The model also gives us the reverse process for free, converting paintings into realistic photographs.
+Crucially, paired images from each domain aren’t required for a CycleGAN to work, making it an extremely powerful and flexible technique.[94]

 ## Explore[36]

 it will be time to explore other networks such as the Least Squares GAN (LSGAN) and Wasserstein GAN (WGAN).
 Then, there is this large playing field of conditional GANs such as the Conditional GAN (cGan), InfoGAN, Auxiliary Classifier GAN (AC-GAN), and Semi-Supervised GAN (SGAN).
 Once you've done this, you'll have set the stage for advanced topics such as CycleGAN, BigGAN, and StyleGAN.